-Financial advisors do not require any formal course and thus they mostly learn on job leading to much desired scope of improvement in their competence.
-Peter suggests simple methodical steps, which an investor in US could follow to decide and finalize a financial advisor.
+Financial advisors do not require any formal course and thus they mostly learn on the job leading to the much-desired scope of improvement in their competence.
+Peter suggests simple methodical steps, which an investor in the US could follow to decide and finalize a financial advisor.
 I think that such a book about deciding on a financial advisor should be written for Indian markets as well.

 The book does not totally ignore “What to Do” part of investing.
 Peter advises investors to go for index investing and spread their bets across asset classes like US & international equities, bonds and real estate (only for high net worth people).
 Peter advises investors against investing in asset classes that diminish returns like cash and gold.
 The book provides sample asset allocation plans for different investors having different expectations from their portfolios varying from very aggressive to the most conservative.

-The section on “All-time high prices” is a good learning.
-Peter stresses that it is futile to expect a pull back every time stocks hit all-time high.
-The comparison with all-time high prevailing prices of diet coke, candy bar, meal at McDonald’s etc is very insightful.
-We do not expect prices of day-to-day use goods to correct every time they hit all-time high.
-In fact they are at all-time high prices all the time.
+The section on “All-time high prices” is good learning.
+Peter stresses that it is futile to expect a pullback every time stocks hit an all-time high.
+The comparison with all-time high prevailing prices of diet coke, candy bar, a meal at McDonald’s etc is very insightful.
+We do not expect prices of day-to-day use goods to correct every time they hit an all-time high.
+In fact, they are at all-time high prices all the time.
 Markets work the same way.
-BSE Sensex went from crossing all time high of 21,000 to 28,000 in a moment.
+BSE Sensex went from crossing all-time high of 21,000 to 28,000 in a moment.
 Those investors who waited for a pullback might still be waiting.